FireChickenProductivity/Talon-Voice-multidimensional-clipboard/README.md

 The user.multidimensional_clipboard_operation_delay setting determines how long in milliseconds the copying and pasting commands will pause.
 Increase this if the copying or pasting commands are not working properly on your computer.

+The user.multidimensional_clipboard_button_mode setting determines if copy and paste buttons should be displayed on the display.
+Setting this to 1 activates it and setting it to 0 deactivates it.
+If you want to use this, you might want to reduce the imgui scale so the display can fit on your screen.